Introduction about CS (Company Secretary)

 Representing the company or other persons before the Company Law Board, National Company Tribunal, etc.

-A company secretary needs to have excellent communication skills, excellent command of English, an analytical mind, and explain things to its directors and decision-makers.
-Job prospects for Company Secretary are quite good, and the scope for growth is also there.
-The remunerations offered are good for company secretaries with salaries starting from Rs.
+A company secretary needs to have excellent communication skills, an excellent command of English, an analytical mind, and the ability to explain things to directors and decision-makers.
+Job prospects for Company Secretaries are quite good, and there is also scope for growth.
+The remunerations offered are good for company secretaries, with salaries starting from Rs.
 20,000 per month.

 CAREER SCOPE: